triasisghosh/Sentiment-Analysis/README.md

       * ***Negative***
       * ***Neutral***

-Weightage of sentiment in individual polarities are assigned and a geenral polarity score is produced ranging from -1 to +1.
+Weightage of sentiment in individual polarities are assigned and a general polarity score is produced ranging from -1 to +1.

 **Eg**
 |  |Tweet 	|  Neg    |	Neu     |	Pos     |	Polarity | 	Opinion|